Official URL: http://www.cse.chalmers.se/edu/course/DAT151/

 The aim of the course is to give understanding of how programming languages are designed, documented, and implemented.
 The course covers the basic techniques and tools needed to write interpreters, and gives a summary introduction to compilation as well.
 Those who have passed the course should be able to

-John Camilleri, Grégoire Détrez, Daniel Hausknecht, Inari Listenmaa, assistants.
+John Camilleri, Mauricio Chimento, Daniel Hausknecht, Inari Listenmaa, assistants.

 You will have to give your real name and your person number (or date of birth) when you register, otherwise your membership is not approved.
 This is necessary to identify you as a participant of the course.

-Inari will assist most of the times.
-The labs rooms and supervision are available from Tuesday 21 January till 7 March.
+The lab rooms and supervision are available from Tuesday 20 January till 10 March.

 Attendance in these classes is optional.
 Normally, each student should attend at most one supervised laboration time each week.
 Since attendance is not compulsory, there may be room for more times.
 But, if there is lack of room, those who attend their first supervision of the week have priority to get a place and supervisor help.